Undergraduate Programs

 The range and diversity of courses offered by the Department of History are designed to meet the needs and interests of Majors, non-Majors, and of full-time and part-time students.
 Students who do not intend to concentrate in history will find that history courses complement in almost any of the fields and disciplines which comprise the Faculty of Arts & Science.
 History courses are considered Non-Specialist Electives for students registered in the Faculty of Arts & Science and who are concentrating in an area other than the Humanities.

 Students who elect to concentrate their studies in history will select from three programs offered by the department: Specialist, Major or Minor.
-The Department of History also offers two foci options: Focus in Law and History (Specialist) and Focus in Law and History (Major). **NEW** for 2023-2024 the Department of History is offering the Arts & Science Internship Program (ASIP) which is a professional work-integrated learning program.
+The Department of History also offers two foci options: Focus in Law and History (Specialist) and Focus in Law and History (Major).
+We are also apart of the Arts & Science Internship Program (ASIP).

 Type 2L